MrCee/tailscale-headless-macos/docs/troubleshooting.md

 ## Hostname gets `-1` suffix

 That usually means stale local state collided with an existing node record.
+Delete the exisiting record node(s) from the web UI and run again.

 ## `tailscale ping` works, app lookup fails